 Author of 14 published books, chapters in a dozen more.

 Journalist and documentary film maker on award-winning television documentaries for CBC-TV, CBS 60 Minutes, ABC Nightline with Ted Koppel, the United Nations, BBC’s Panorama and Granada.
 Longtime writer for Los Angeles Times, news and analysis.
 Multiple awards for journalism including courageous and investigative journalism awards.

-Editor and ghostwriter of books including Federal Judge Harry Rein’s memoir, Jesper Morch (Unicef) memoir and the memoir of the founder of technology giant, Altron, Bill Venter.
+Editor and ghostwriter of books including Federal Judge Harry Rein’s memoir, Jesper Morch (Unicef) memoir and the memoir of the founder of technology giant, Altron, Bill Venter, among others.